Pelvis: Hip and thigh

 The muscles of the hip are divided into a dorsal and a ventral group.

-The dorsal hip muscles are either inserted into the region of the lesser trochanter (anterior or inner group) or the greater trochanter (posterior or outer group).
+The dorsal hip muscles are either inserted into the region of the lesser trochanter (anterior, or inner, group) or the greater trochanter (posterior, or outer, group).
 Anteriorly, the psoas major (and occasionally psoas minor) originates along the spine between the rib cage and pelvis.
-The iliacus originates on the iliac fossa to join psoas at the iliopubic eminence to form the iliopsoas which is inserted into the lesser trochanter.
+The iliacus originates on the iliac fossa to join psoas at the iliopubic eminence to form the iliopsoas, which is inserted into the lesser trochanter.
 The iliopsoas is the most powerful hip flexor.

 The posterior group includes the gluteus maximus, gluteus medius, and gluteus minimus.
-Maximus has a wide origin stretching from the posterior part of the iliac crest and along the sacrum and coccyx, and has two separate insertions: a proximal which radiates into the iliotibial tract and a distal which inserts into the gluteal tuberosity on the posterior side of the femoral shaft.
+The maximus has a wide origin stretching from the posterior part of the iliac crest and along the sacrum and coccyx and has two separate insertions: a proximal, which radiates into the iliotibial tract, and a distal, which inserts into the gluteal tuberosity on the posterior side of the femoral shaft.
 It is primarily an extensor and lateral rotator of the hip joint, but, because of its bipartite insertion, it can both adduct and abduct the hip.
 Medius and minimus arise on the external surface of the ilium and are both inserted into the greater trochanter.
 Their anterior fibers are medial rotators and flexors while the posterior fibers are lateral rotators and extensors.
 The piriformis has its origin on the ventral side of the sacrum and is inserted on the greater trochanter.
 It abducts and laterally rotates the hip in the upright posture and assists in extension of the thigh.
 The tensor fasciae latae arises on the anterior superior iliac spine and inserts into the iliotibial tract.
 It presses the head of the femur into the acetabulum and flexes, medially rotates, and abducts the hip.

 The ventral hip muscles are important in the control of the body's balance.
 The internal and external obturator muscles together with the quadratus femoris are lateral rotators of the hip.
 Together they are stronger than the medial rotators and therefore the feet point outward in the normal position to achieve a better support.
 The obturators have their origins on either sides of the obturator foramen and are inserted into the trochanteric fossa on the femur.
 Quadratus arises on the ischial tuberosity and is inserted into the intertrochanteric crest.
 The superior and inferior gemelli, arising from the ischial spine and ischial tuberosity respectively, can be thought of as marginal heads of the obturator internus, and their main function is to assist this muscle.